 This course embraces two elements.
-The first element imparts an understanding of statistical demography, since planners, in common with other social scientists, share a need to comprehend population movements which are so often the determinants of social change.
+The first element imparts an understanding of statistical demography, since planners, in common with other social scientists, share a need to comprehend changes in population and household structure.
 For a proper understanding of population changes and their interrelationships with changes in social attitudes/values, some elementary knowledge of demographic methods is essential.